Please note that there are two new documents to help students complete course evaluations and help faculty interpret results.

 I don’t have any time near the end of classes, what can I do?

-Do I have to complete the course evaluation?
+Do I have to complete the course evaluations?

 Completing course evaluations is voluntary, but your feedback is important, so we encourage you to go to Mercury in Minerva

-and complete them; it should not take more than five or ten minutes for each course evaluation.
-No questionnaire is more than 25 questions.
+and complete them; it usually doesn't make more than five or ten minutes for each course .
 You can complete one course at a time or do them all in one sitting, but make sure to complete them all during the evaluation period.

 Can I opt-out of an evaluation?